mylescarey2019/TriviaGame/README.md

 ## Description

 This is a quiz game (trivia) themed on the Periodic Table of Elements.
-The design  is a repsonsive first using HTML, CSS, Bootstrap, javascript and JQuery(for all dynamic page activity).
+The design  is a repsonsive using HTML, CSS, Bootstrap, javascript (including use of Classes) and JQuery(for all dynamic page activity).

 The player will answer a series of 5 multiple choice questions.
 The player is allotted 15 seconds to answer each question.
-After answering page will show the results/correct answer and pause for 7 seconds until next question loads.
+After answering page will show the results/correct answer and pause for 5 seconds to permit the answer and factoid to be read before the next question loads.
+A progress bar is visible showing the % correct and incorrect on the current quiz.

-After 15 questions the player will be shown there results:  correct, incorrect and time-expired and then given chance to play another set of 5 questions.
-There will also be a progress bar visible during play showing correct and incorrect bars.
+After the 5 question quiz is finished the player will be shown there results:  correct, incorrect and time-expired and then given chance to play the next quiz.

-Once all sets of questions have been used the player will have an option to restart the whole series of questions sets again.
+After completing all 3 quizzes the grand total results and progress bar will be shown.
+The player than can choose to play again, via the restart button, if desired.

+During the sets of quizzes the 15 questions are presented randomly and no question will appear more than once.

 ![Periodic Element Quis](assets/images/wireframe1.png)